azure-ad-b2c/samples/readme.md

 - [Email Verification at Sign In](policies/signin-email-verification) - For scenarios where you would like users to validate their email via TOTP on every sign in.

+- [Google Captcha on Sign In](policies/captcha-integration) - An example set of policies which integrate Google Captcha into the sign in journey.

+- [Login with Phone Number](policies/signup-signin-with-phone-number) - An example set of policies to for passwordless login via Phone Number (SMS or Phone Call).

 ## Social account
 - [Social identity provider force email verification](policies/social-idp-force-email) - When sign-in with social account, in some scenarios, the identity provider doesn't share the email address.
 This sample demonstrates how to force the user to provide and validate email address.